 When it comes to drug and alcohol rehab, there are a number of different terms that can be confusing.
 For example, what is residential addiction treatment?
 How does it differ from outpatient treatment?
 What is intensive outpatient treatment?
-What is sober living?

 It's enough to make those who need help for a drinking or drug problem paralyzed by indecision, but it doesn’t have to be.
 It’s all part of an interconnected process that will help you identify your problem, specify the help you need and make the right treatment decision that will give you the best chance at long-term sobriety.